 - It creates an environment of confidentiality, trust, friendship, mutual support and long term accountability….like having your own personal board of advisors.

-Who is a Teachers PAGE member?
+Who is a Teacher Peer Advisory Group Enabler (PAGE) member?

 A Teachers PAGE member is typically a Principal, Teacher, or School leader who has formally joined and is now taking advantage of some of our facilitation services and peer learning methods and resources.